lifaon74/observables/examples/00-notes.md

 While receiving a value (through the callback given to `new Observer(callback)`), the code should not impact, modify or trigger any of the parents Observables, nor the other Observers for these Observables.

-Knowing developers are sometimes rebellious, most functions of this library are resilient to this kind of cyclic / recursive function calls (a function is still executing while you trigger it another time).
+Knowing developers sometimes make errors, or do on purpose not recommended actions, most functions of this library are resilient to this kind of cyclic / recursive function calls (a function is still executing while you trigger it another time).
 However, this should not be abused !

 #### Example 1